rabobank/stratos/website/docs/deploy/access.md

 In a Cloud Foundry deployment, the Console will be configured to use the UAA used by the Cloud Foundry instance.
 Therefore, the login credentials will be the CF credentials for the user.
 A Cloud Foundry administrator (a user with the `cloud_controller.admin` scope) will also be a Console administrator.

-## Kubernetes deployment

-In a Kubernetes deployment using Helm, no UAA instance is deployed.
-Users have the choice to either provide their own UAA to authenticate against, or alternatively Stratos may be configured at deployment, to use a local user account.

 ## Docker, single container deployment

 The single container deployment does not contain a UAA.
-The instructions specified for a Kubernetes deployment apply to this, including the local user account option.

 ## Console Login